Factbox: U.S. refinery worker proposals and past negotiations

-(Reuters) - The United Steelworkers union (USW) said no progress was made on Wednesday, the eighth day of talks toward a new three-year national contract covering hourly workers at 63 U.S. refineries that account for 64 percent of national refining capacity.
+(Reuters) - The United Steelworkers union (USW) rejected on Friday the third contract offer from lead oil industry negotiator Royal Dutch Shell Plc for a new three-year national contract covering hourly workers at 63 U.S. refineries that account for 64 percent of national refining capacity were continuing.

+Shell stopped saying it was optimistic an agreement could be reached with the USW, as it has each of the previous nine days of talks.
+The company said it will continue negotiations for a mutually satisfactory agreement up until the contract expires at 12:01 a.m. local time on Sunday.

 The national agreement sets the floor on wages and benefits for USW members.
 Management at each refinery also negotiates issues unique to that plant with the USW local union.
 The national agreement and local agreement are combined to create the final contract for that refinery.
 The local agreement cannot change the terms of the national contract.

-The current national contract expires at 12:01 a.m. local time on Feb.
-1.

-Below are the initial proposals the USW made to the oil companies, which are being led by Royal Dutch Shell Plc.
+Below are the initial proposals the USW made to the oil companies, which are being led in the talks by Royal Dutch Shell Plc.

 Fatigue: No loss of earnings due to the application of a fatigue policy.
-The employee is to be made whole for a possible loss in the pay period when the compensation was to be received.
 The parties will develop and implement adequate staffing levels.

 Union shop: Where enforceable by law, all workers covered by the contract will be members of the USW.
-Where not enforceable, all workers covered by the contract who are not USW members, will pay a service charge to cover the union’s costs for collective bargaining representation.
+Where not enforceable, all workers covered by the contract who USW members, will pay a service charge to cover the cost of collective bargaining representation.

 Healthcare: Health insurance plans covering bargaining unit employees will have premium splits reduced by 5 percent on May 1, 2015, and May 1, 2016.
 Out-of-pocket maximums for all health insurance plans will be $2,500 per individual and $6,000 per family by May 1, 2015.